Thursday, July 7, 2022

-Getting to the Retreat: All guests meet the instructor at C.R.’s south parking lot at 9:30 to check in, pay the balance of the fee, and car pool to the MORRIS GRAVES FOUNDATION.
-The gravel road to the retreat is private property and is personally maintained by Robert Yarber, so car-pooling is required of all guests.
+Getting to the Retreat: All guests meet Arupa at College of the Redwoods’ south parking lot at 9:30 to check in, pay the balance of the fee, and car pool to the MORRIS GRAVES FOUNDATION.
+The gravel road to the retreat is private property and is personally maintained by Robert Yarber, so car-pooling is mandatory of all guests.

 There’s More!!
-Join the Weekend Open Painting Retreat!
-Participants may also attend the weekend Open Painting Retreat, July 26-27, 2019 immediately following the July 25th workshop, by required pre-registration (required – this weekend fills quickly).
+Join the Annual Open Painting Retreat!
+Participants may also attend the Open Painting Retreat, following the workshop August 14 and 15.
+Registration is required – this retreat fills quickly.
 Please read the Open Painting Retreat post for thorough description.
-The additional Friday and/or Saturday fees are reduced from $50 per day to $35 per day for paid Workshop students, $35 per day.
+The additional Friday and/or Saturday fees are reduced from $50 per day to $35 per day for paid Workshop students.
 Lunches for the Open Painting Retreat are potluck or self-provided.
 Maximum number of participants: 12

 More Information about this Workshop and the weekend Open Painting Retreat: Contact Arupa Richardson directly: email@example.com or 707-476-0635